-The elements can take a huge toll on outdoor fabrics.
-High temperatures, ultraviolet light exposure and moisture can cause many materials to fade or even disintegrate.
+The elements can take a considerable toll on outdoor fabrics.
+High temperatures, ultraviolet light exposure and moisture, can cause many materials to fade or even disintegrate.
 Upholstered patio furniture, awnings and even pool floats are at risk.
 Fortunately, there’s a fabric that’s made to endure anything Mother Nature throws its way.
 It’s called solution-dyed acrylic, and it has a starring role in our range of world-famous pool bean bags.

 What Is Solution-Dyed Acrylic Fabric?